About Julia Kyambi

 And more serious:

-I found the language of neurodivergence only in my early 50s — long after my body had already known that my natural way of sensing, thinking and perceiving had been shaped by systems that asked me to think and function differently.
-I have to ‘feel-sense’ in order to think and speak, and I naturally sense patterns behind the patterns, feelings behind the feelings.
+I found the language of neurodivergence only in my early 50s.
+I’m a deep-feeler and have to ‘feel-sense’ in order to think and speak, and I naturally sense patterns behind the patterns, feelings behind the feelings.
 I’m also highly sensitive.

 I sense how many of us, in different ways, have learned to do the same.